-To understand the difference between these phenomena, let us perform the following activity :
+To understand the difference between these phenomena, let us perform the following activity:

 Take a rigid horizontal rod fixed at both ends.
-Tie a loose but strong thread and hang the four pendulums A,B,C,D, as shown in Fig. 13.16.
+Tie a loose but strong thread and hang the four pendulums A,B,C,D, as shown in Fig. 13.15.
 The pendulums A and B are of equal lengths, whereas C has a shorter and D has a longer length than A and B. The pendulum B has a heavy bob.
 Set pendulum B into oscillations.
 You will observe that after a few minutes, the other three pendulums also begin to oscillate.
 (It means that if a no. of oscillators are coupled, they transfer their energy.
 This has an extremely important implication for wave propagation.)
 You will note that the amplitude of A is larger.
 Why?
 Each pendulum is an oscillatory system with natural frequency of its own.
 The pendulum B, which has a heavy bob, transmits its vibrations to each of the pendulums A, C and D. As a consequence, the pendulums C and D are forced to oscillate not with their respective natural frequency but with the frequency of the pendulum B. The phenomenon is called forced oscillation.
-By holding the bob of any one of these pendulums, you can force it to oscillate with the frequency of C or of D. Both C and D are forced to oscillate with the frequency of B. However, pendulum A on which too the oscillations of the pendulums B are impressed, oscillates with a relatively large amplitude with its natural frequency.
+By holding the bob of any one of these pendulums, you can force it to oscillate with the frequency of B. However, pendulum A on which too the oscillations of the pendulums B are impressed, oscillates with a relatively large amplitude with its natural frequency.
 This phenomenon is known as resonance.

 When the moving part of an oscillatory system is displaced from its equilibrium position and then set free, it oscillates to and fro about its equilibrium position with a frequency that depends on certain parameters of the system only.
 Such oscillations are known as free vibrations.
 The frequency with which the system oscillates is known as natural frequency.
 When a body oscillates under the influence of an external periodic force, the oscillations are called forced oscillations.
-In forced oscillations, the body ultimately oscillates with the frequency of the external force.
-The oscillatory system on which the oscillations are impressed is called driven and the system which applies the oscillating force is known as the driver.
-The particular case of forced oscillations in which natural frequencies of the driver and the driven are equal is known as resonance.
-In resonant oscillations, the driver and the driven reinforce each other's oscillations and hence their amplitudes are maximum.
+In forced oscillations, the body ultimately oscillates